Toxic Metals that Cause Fatigue

 If you want to generate limitless energy and be as active as you desire, you must detoxify to get rid of metal toxins.
 You’ll naturally be energetic and active once you do!

 You need energy to meet family obligations and do all your work successfully.
 You need energy to meet your goals and tend to your hobbies.
-With your mitochondria efficiently producing energy, you can easily accomplish your goals and live the life you dream of.
+With your mitochondria efficiently producing energy, you can easily accomplish your goals and live the life you of which you’ve always dreamed.

 1. Massaro, Edward J. Handbook of Human Toxicology.
 Boca Raton: CRC, 1997.
 Print., pp 263-266. https://books.google.com/books id=EjpAvbWbyfYC&printsec=frontcover&source=gbs_ge_summary_r&cad=0#v=onepage&q&f=false